The Russian version of this page

 The Jury

-The Jury for the Pierre Deligne Contest is chosen specially for this contest and is independent from any university or other institution.
+The Jury for the Pierre Deligne Contest was chosen specially for this contest and was independent from any university or other institution.

 The Jury members